 \section{Conclusion}

 In this paper, we highlighted the importance of formalizing the multimedia recommendation task under the lens of multimodal deep learning.
-By recognizing how the main recommendation approaches in the related literature fall into some recurrent strategy patterns, we outlined a unified multimodal schema that, following the established multimodal deep learning pipeline, formalizes the core stages of multimedia recommendation as: (i) multimodal input data, (ii) multimodal feature processing, (iii) multimodal feature fusion, and (iv) the multimodal recommendation task.
-After that, we applied the proposed schema to four multimedia recommendation scenarios to conceptually validate its rationale, and integrated the same schema into Elliot to benchmark the results of six state-of-the-art multimedia recommender systems.
-The obtained results, which assess the recommendation performance in terms of accuracy and beyond-accuracy measures, along with the proposed formal schema, gave the opportunity to highlight technical challenges as well as possible avenues to address such challenges in future directions.
+By recognizing how the main recommendation approaches in the related literature fall into some recurrent strategy patterns, we outlined a unified multimodal schema that, following the established multimodal deep learning pipeline, formalizes the core stages of multimedia recommendation as (i) multimodal input data, (ii) multimodal feature processing, (iii) multimodal feature fusion, and (iv) the multimodal recommendation task.
+By applying each of the outlined phases to four selected multimedia recommendation scenarios, we conceptually validated its rationale.
+Then, we integrated the same schema into Elliot to benchmark the results of six state-of-the-art multimedia recommender systems.
+The obtained results, which assess the recommendation performance in terms of accuracy and beyond-accuracy measures, along with the proposed formal schema, allowed highlighting technical challenges as well as possible avenues to address such challenges in future directions.